Symmetric spaces as adjoint orbits and their geometries: The Cotangent bundle of a symmetric flag space

 \subsection{Symmetric spaces on the adjoint orbit}

 The flag manifolds given by Lemma \ref{lem:flagsym} are Riemannian symmetric manifolds.
 If we denote by $(\mathfrak{u},\mathfrak{k},\sigma)$ their orthogonal Lie algebra of compact type, one gets that these are of class (I).
-Next, we shall see these spaces as homogeneous spaces with canonical connections, which is also invariant; see \cite[Theorem 3.1, p.
+Next, we shall see these spaces as homogeneous spaces with canonical connections; see \cite[Theorem 3.1, p.
 230]{KN}.

 In Section \ref{sec:proofmain}, we shall prove Theorem \ref{cap345} below, i.e., that the cotangent bundle of a symmetric flag space is a symmetric space.